IBM/sno-on-ibm-cloud-vpc-ansible/README.md

 iii.
 For browser access go to the URL https://console-openshift-console.apps.[your cluster name].[your cluster domain] and login with your cluster credentials

-     For oc CLI acccess emter the following command
+     For oc CLI acccess enter the following command
      ```
        oc login api.[your cluster name].[your cluster domain]:6443
      ```